Marco4413/ProcessorEmulator/DOCUMENTATION.md

 SP_ptr: #DW SP
 ```

-If the specified Register doesn't support this type of operation (aka The Register isn't an instance of MemoryRegister),
+If the specified Register/Flag doesn't support this type of operation
+(aka The Register/Flag isn't an instance of MemoryRegister/MemoryFlag),
 then an error will be thrown on the Debug Console.

+**NOTE:** Multiple Flags can be stored at the same address, so it isn't that useful to reference Flags
+unless you're certain about the bit that represents the Flag you want to get.

 # Instructions